codeonlyjs/bundle-free/readme.md

 (Note: `bash` is used for the production command because it supports setting the `NODE_ENV` variable on the command line.
 If running on Windows you'll need `bash` on your path, or some other way to launch the server)

-To build or run:

-* `npm run build` - bundles the client app
-* `npm run dev` - runs the dev server
-* `npm run prod` - bundles the client app and runs production mode server